 The notion and result of a “tragedy of the commons”, the conflict between shared (or unregulated) use of a finite resource and interests of the individual users, appears in many real-world situations, from overfishing fish populations to clear cutting of forests.
 And the concept is not limited to just taking from a shared system.
 For example, in the case of air or water pollution, a tragedy of the commons can occur by addition of harmful constituents to a resource that users collectively breath or drink.
 Or similarly, in the Permian Basin of West Texas and Eastern New Mexico, excess water from oil and gas production disposed into subsurface formations of finite capacity can lead to deleterious consequences for further oil and gas development.

 A substantial amount of associated water is produced with conventional and unconventional Permian Basin oil and gas extraction.
-In 2017, greater than 2 billion barrels was produced, more than one and half times the produced volume of oil and gas (in oil equivalents).
+In 2017, greater than six billion barrels was produced, more than four times the produced volume of oil and gas (in oil equivalents).
 In contact with surrounding rock and organic matter for millions of years, this water contains a highly concentrated assemblage of dissolved organic and inorganic constituents (several times the salt concentration of seawater), of which some are toxic, carcinogenic, and/or radioactive.
 Consequently, current opportunities for utilization outside oil and gas applications are small.
 But despite the hundreds of thousands of barrels of water needed to hydraulically fracture each new horizontal well (for which produced water could be used), there remains as much as 30 billion of barrels of excess water expected to be produced within the next decade.

 Currently, the predominant disposition strategy for excess produced water in the Permian Basin is subsurface disposal.
 Water is primary disposed into two shallow Permian-aged horizons within the Permian Basin: the Delaware Mount Group, associated with the Delaware Basin sub-basin, and the San Andres formation, associated with the Midland Basin sub-basin.
 Deeper Ordovician-, Silurian-, and Devonian- aged zones in the Midland Basin are also increasingly utilized.